How to Grow Grass in Shaded Gardens

 Excessive amounts of lawn fertiliser should be avoided, it won’t compensate for a lack of sunlight.
-The best lawn fertiliser for shady grass is high in Potassium and the best time to apply it is in Autumn.
-Spring is also a good time to apply lawn fertilisers.
+The best lawn fertiliser for shady grass is high in Potassium and the best time to apply it is in autumn and spring.

 Explore More of our Lawn Guides Below:

 See all of lawn guides published here at DIY gardening, from how to grow grass in shade to dealing with pet urine damage, wear and tear and moss control.
 Start Here

 We’ve tested and reviewed the best lawn moss killers you can buy.
 Get rid of moss and let your lawn grass thrive and grow with our expert help.
 Start Here